ECP-WarpX/WarpX/Docs/source/install/hpc/lxplus.rst

 Installing the Dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To install the depndencies we create an anonymous environment.
+To install the dependencies we create a virtual environment, which we call ``warpx-lxplus``:
-First of all we copy the envornmnet file in a local folder with the desired name of the environment (e.g. ``warpx-lxplus``):

 .. code-block:: bash

-    cd $WORK
+    spack env create warpx-lxplus $WORK/WarpX/Tools/machines/lxplus-cern/spack.yaml
-    mkdir warpx-lxplus
+    spack env activate warpx-lxplus
-    cp $WORK/WarpX/Tools/machines/lxplus-cern/spack.yaml $WORK/warpx-lxplus/.

-Then we activate the environment:
+    spack install

+After the installation is done once, all we need to do in future sessions is just ``activate`` the environment again:

 .. code-block:: bash

-    spack env activate -d warpx-lxplus
+    spack env activate warpx-lxplus

 If we are planning on running with GPU support then we must set the environment variable ``SPACK_STACK_USE_CUDA``

 .. code-block:: bash

-    export SPACK_STACK_USE_CUDA=1
+    SPACK_STACK_USE_CUDA=1 spack env create warpx-lxplus-cuda $WORK/WarpX/Tools/machines/lxplus-cern/spack.yaml
+    spack env activate warpx-lxplus-cuda

 and if we want to use the python interface we must set the environment variable ``SPACK_STACK_USE_PYTHON``